There are a number of risks and disadvantages of salary sacrificing into superannuation.

 Alternatively, your employer may make salary sacrifice payments at the same time that they pay your SGC contributions.

-The due dates below detail when mandatory employer SG contributions need to be paid into your super account.
+The dates below detail when mandatory employer SG contributions need to be paid into your super account, by law.

 |Quarter||Payment Period||Due Date|

 |1||1 July – 30 September||28 November|